Skip to content

 "msg":"started inference service","name":"phi-4-mini","pid":<llama-server-pid>

-Query the model from anywhere in the cluster:
+Query the model

-curl -sS http://localhost:8080/v1/chat/completions
+curl -sS "http://localhost:${PORT}/v1/chat/completions"

 -H 'content-type: application/json'